jaseofspades/projects/README.md

 # projects
-Code work done for fun and learning
+Code work done for fun and learning!